DOI-USGS/ISIS3/README.md

 ### Partial Download of Mission Specific Data

 There are many missions supported by ISIS.
-If you are only working with a few missions then you should download only those specific data areas.
-One way you can save time and space is to not download the SPICE data for the mission you need.
-If you chose download the SPICE data, read the next section about the SPICE Web Service that provides instructions for excluding the SPICE kernels.
+If you are only working with a few missions then you can save disk space by downloading only those specific data areas.
+If you want to limit the download even further, read the next section about the SPICE Web Service.
 Otherwise [jump](README.md#ApolloMission) to the mission specific sections.

 ### ISIS SPICE Web Service